Minnesota Low Incidence Projects logo

 Clarification of Roles of Contracted Nurses, District Health Staff, and Interveners in Educational Settings

 Most students with deafblindness need support to access people, the environment, and the curriculum due to the impact of combined hearing and vision loss.
 Support might include the services of a trained intervener.
 Since many students who have combined hearing and vision loss also have complex health needs, they might receive services from a contracted nurse or district health staff.
-The document Clarification of Roles of Contracted Nurses, District Health Staff and Interveners in Educational Settings (external site) was developed in collaboration with the Metro ECSU Health Support Services, Minnesota DeafBlind Project, and the Minnesota Department of Health – School Health Services to help teams understand staff roles when supporting DeafBlind students who need both intervener and health support services.
+The document Clarification of Roles of Contracted Nurses, District Health Staff and Interveners in Educational Settings (external site) was developed in collaboration with the BrightWorks Health Support Services, Minnesota DeafBlind Project, and the Minnesota Department of Health – School Health Services to help teams understand staff roles when supporting DeafBlind students who need both intervener and health support services.

 Early Identification for Children with Combined Hearing and Vision Loss